Each time a woman stands up for herself, without knowing it, possibly without claiming it, she stands up for all

-Amplify Leads will be invited to attend a training retreat held in Boston where they will review the program content and learn group facilitation skills.
-The Retreat takes place prior to the CASE D1 Conference to encourage participation in the Women’s Leadership Pre-Conference Track.
+Amplify Leads will be invited to attend an online training retreat where they will review the program content and learn group facilitation skills.
+The retreat will take place Monday, March 8 – 9, 2021.

-Amplify Leads will convene a small group of women in their Advancement organization for 8 weeks to watch and debrief the webinars together.
+Amplify Leads will convene a small group of women in their Advancement organization for 8 weeks to watch online presentations and participate in small group discussions

 A unique feature of Amplify is the option to invite senior leaders to learn about the program.
 While not required, this element accelerates capacity-building efforts that support sustained, long-term change.

 Amplify Leads and Participants will complete pre- and post-program evaluation to track individual development, provide feedback about specific sessions, and assess program outcomes.

 Alumnae Debrief and Reunions

 Amplify Leads and Participants will be invited to a reunion to reconnect, process the program experience, and continue their learning and development.

-Every effort has been made to keep costs to a minimum through the CASE D1 Venture Fund and in-kind donations from Dartmouth College, Boston University, and Harvard University.
+Every effort has been made to keep costs to a minimum.
 Limited scholarships are available for women whose institutions cannot cover the registration fee.

 - $399 for those selected to be Amplify Leads